jamespizzurro/metrohero-server/README.md

 The setup instructions below are for Ubuntu 16.04.
 They may work for newer versions of Ubuntu or other Debian-based distros too, but some modifications of the commands provided may be required.
 YMMV.

+The latest official build of [the MetroHero webapp](https://github.com/jamespizzurro/metrohero-webapp) is included in this repository, so cloning and setting up that project isn't strictly necessary to get started with the MetroHero server.
+However, if you're looking to make any changes to the webapp, check out that repository for setup and usage instructions specific to the webapp.

 1. Install Oracle Java 9 JDK:
     ```
     sudo add-apt-repository ppa:webupd8team/java